saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/uploading-an-app.md

 -- **Custom Comments** - Use this section to add release notes, describe the updates/changes, and anything else you want your testers to know.

-**Note:** These settings are relevant only if you added the SDK to your app.
+**Note:** These settings are relevant only if you add the SDK to your app.

 More build settings are available on the Account Settings page.